 And in yet another bowl, add the shrimp along with the remaining kosher salt, blackened seasoning, and olive oil.
 Stir well to coat the shrimp and place it next to the other bowls.
 Preheat your oven to 375°F.

 Place a medium saucepan over medium-high heat and in it melt the one tablespoon of butter.
 Once it has melted add the garlic and shallot.
 Saute the aromatics just until they become fragrant and start to turn colors, about 4 minutes.
-Add the remaining stick of butter and stir until it melts.
 Next, slowly stir in the heavy cream.
-Reduce the heat to medium and simmer for 5 minutes, then stir in the grated parmesan.
-Stir until the parmesan has melted, then reduce the heat to low, cover and let simmer while you prepare the meat, stirring occasionally.
+Reduce the heat to medium and simmer for 5 minutes, then stir in the Italian seasoning and grated parmesan.
+Stir until the parmesan has melted, then reduce the heat to low and give it a taste.
+Add salt if it needs it, then cover and let it simmer while you prepare the meat, whisking occasionally.
 It will thicken slightly.

 Around this time you’ll want to start boiling your fettuccine in salted water according to the package directions.

-Add more oil if needed, then add the chicken breasts.
+Add more oil to the pan you cooked the steaks in if needed, then add the chicken breasts.
 Sear them for 4 minutes undisturbed, then flip and continue cooking.
 You can cook them all the way through in the pan, which will take another 5-7 minutes or so on the stovetop, or you can transfer them to the baking sheet with the steak, where it will take about 10 minutes.
 This too depends on the thickness of your chicken.
 A thermometer will help here, too.

 Lastly, cook the shrimp in a single layer, adding more oil to the pan first if needed.
 Sear until they start to become opaque, then flip.
 Cook until they curl into Cs – not too tightly that means they’re overcooked – and have a nice crisp and color.
 Add the butter and toss them around until it has melted.
 Remove from the pan.

 Slice the steaks and chicken breasts against the grain and on a bias, then pour 2/3 of the alfredo sauce into the drained fettuccine noodles and stir to combine.
-Plate by twirling pasta into dishes, ladling more sauce over it, and arranging the desired proteins on top.
+Plate by ladling a bit of sauce into a pasta bowl or plate, twirling pasta on top of it, ladling more sauce over the pasta, and arranging the desired proteins on top.
 Sprinkle on some parsley and dassit!